FREEDOM OF INFORMATION REQUEST

 Anyone.
-Any person, group, association, corporation, firm, partnership or organization has the right to file a FOIA request to any state or local public body, including any city, township or county office.
+Any person, group, association, corporation, firm, partnership, or organization has the right to file an FOIA request to any state or local public body, including any city, township, or county office.

-· The request requires the public body to consult with another public body who has substantial interest in the subject matter of the request.
+- The request requires the public body to consult with another public body who has a substantial interest in the subject matter of the request.

 If additional time is needed, the public body must notify the requester in writing within 5 business days after the receipt of the request of the statutory reasons for the extension and when the requested information will be produced.

-I need information from a public body but I am not quite sure where to start or what to request.
-What can I do?
-If you would like to obtain information from a public body, you should begin by writing down a list of the information you are seeking.
+If you need information from a public body but are not quite sure where to start or what to request, you should begin by writing down a list of the information you are seeking.
 Then prepare a letter to that public body’s office.
 If you are not sure to whom to address the letter, contact the public body’s main office and request the contact information for the FOIA officer.
-Your letter should include your name, your address, the date and a daytime phone number so that the public body can contact you if they have any questions.
+Your letter should include your name, your address, the date, and a daytime phone number so that the public body can contact you if they have any questions.
 Describe the information you are seeking with sufficient detail so that the public body can find the requested records.
 Providing as much information as possible in your request on the subject matter may expedite the public body’s search process.
 You do not need to describe the document specifically and accurately by the same name the public body uses.
 As long as the public body understands what is being requested, they must release that information, even if the requester does not call it by the same name the public body uses.
 Public bodies cannot require that the public submit FOIA requests on a specific form or in a specific format.
 Public bodies, however, can require that FOIA requests be submitted in writing.
 Public bodies must accept requests by mail, personal delivery, fax, e-mail, or other means available to the public body.
 Public bodies may accept oral FOIA requests but are not required to do so.

 “Public records” are defined in FOIA as “all records, reports, forms, writings, letters, memoranda, books, papers, maps, photographs, microfilms, cards, tapes, recordings, electronic data processing records, electronic communications, recorded information and all other documentary materials pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, or under the control of any public body.”
 (5 ILCS 140/2(c)) Given this broad definition, FOIA is intended to cover any document, regardless of form, that pertains to government business.